MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/data-ingestion/power-query-multi-factor-authentication.md

 [!INCLUDE [consolidated-sku](../../includes/consolidated-sku.md)]

-This article resolves the "Data source credentials are missing or invalid" error that occurs when you use a [Power Query connector](/power-query/connectors/) in Microsoft Dynamics 365 Customer Insights - Data.
+This article helps you resolve the "Data source credentials are missing or invalid" error that might occur when you use a [Power Query connector](/power-query/connectors/) in Microsoft Dynamics 365 Customer Insights - Data.

 ## Symptoms